The Herbs and The Adventures of Parsley

-On this page .....
-This is the only item of clothing that's come to light so far.....for either series.
-And a cute little thing it is too,which hopefully saw plenty of messy painting and baking action.
+On this page ..... a child's apron,and the only item of clothing that's come to light so far.....for either series.

 Strictly speaking it's probably best described as a tabard.